kuuurt13/ng-block-ui/docs/http-module.md

 ```

 ### Setting: `requestFilters`
-Accepts an array of requests to be filtered out from from being blocked.
+Accepts an array of requests to be filtered out from being blocked.

 **Types**
 ```